Page images

 AND

-From the FOURTEENTH Book of
+From the FoURTEENTH Book of

 OVID'S METAMORPHOSES.

-Inter Hamadryadas coluit folertius hortos,
+Inter Hamadryadas coluit solertius hortos,

-Nec fuit arborei ftudiofior altera foetus :
+Nec fuit arborei studiosior altera foetus :

 Rus amat, et ramos felicia poma ferentes.